bearpaw/clothing-co-parsing-label-tool/README.md

   ![GUI](save-and-show.png)

 ## Miscellaneous
-You may interested in our [clothing parsing dataset].
+You may interested in our [clothing parsing dataset](https://github.com/bearpaw/clothing-co-parsing).
 The related paper is published in CVPR 2014.

 ```
 @inproceedings{yang2014clothing,